loosewheel/lwcomputers/readme.txt

 for local games, where you want to tinker with your programs to get your contraptions to work.

-The path to a computers hard drive's contents:
+The path to a computer or robot hard drive's contents:
 <minetest path>/worlds/<world>/lwcomputers/computer_<id>

 The path to a floppy disk's contents: